kmg3821/renju-ai/README.md

 # How to run
-The following three files must be at the same directory:
+Locate the following three files at the same directory:
 * renju binary (e.g. .exe)
 * renju.tflite
 * renju.html